-- In coordination with Public Works, the Department is pursuing requests for proposals (RFP) for a design-build delivery method . - This would allow for an expedited approach to contracting for this project. - If additional funding is not available in the FY22/23 biennium through either federal or general fund means, the project will likely have to wait until the FY24/25 biennium.
+In coordination with Public Works, the department is pursuing a design-build RFP methodology.

+Design-build RFP's offer an expedited approach to contracting for this project.

+• If additional funding is not available in the FY22/23 biennium through either federal or general fund means, the project will likely have to wait until the FY24/25 biennium.